unxmaal/booterizer/README.md

 * You can find available partitioners and media by running /irix/display_results.sh

 ## Pi Image Build Instructions

+If you don't have precisely the same hardware as I used to create the image it may not work properly for you.

+In this case, you can install Booterizer on whatever Pi you might have.

 * Get https://www.raspberrypi.org/downloads/raspbian/
 * Get Etcher https://www.balena.io/etcher/
 * Put the Rasbian image on sd card
 * Boot pi
-* Add empty file named ssh in /boot
+* Run raspi-config from the console
   * Configure WiFi networking and connect to your network
+  * Enable ssh
+* Configure sshd to allow ssh as root
+  * Edit /etc/ssh/sshd_config
+  * Set `PermitRootLogin` to `yes`
 * Log into the Pi and become root

 ```